ossf/community/wg-securing-critical-projects/README.md

 This is a top level group.

- The designated lead isjeffmendoza, amirhmh3
+ The designated lead is:
+ - Jeff Mendoza with Github ID: [jeffmendoza](https://github.com/jeffmendoza) - Amir Hossin Montazery with Github ID: [amirhmh3](https://github.com/amirhmh3)

 # WG Securing Critical Projects